allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

    ```

 :::info Model Storage
-You can also provide a different storage destination for the model, such as S3/GS/Azure, by passing
+You can also provide a different storage destination for the model, such as S3/GS/Azure, by using
-`--destination="s3://bucket/folder"`, `s3://host_addr:port/bucket` (for non-AWS S3-like services like MinIO), `gs://bucket/folder`, `azure://<account name>.blob.core.windows.net/path/to/file`.
+`--destination`.
+For example:

+* S3: `s3://bucket/folder`
+* Non-AWS S3-like services (such as MinIO): `s3://host_addr:port/bucket`. **Note that port specification is required**.
+* Google Cloud Storage: `gs://bucket-name/folder`
+* Azure Storage: `azure://<account name>.blob.core.windows.net/path/to/file`

 There is no need to provide a unique
 path to the destination argument, the location of the model will be a unique path based on the serving service ID and the
 model name.
 :::